ryanemmans/todo-app/README.md

 ### To Do List Manager

-Phase 1: Incorporate configuration settings to the application
+Phase 1/2: Incorporate configuration settings to the application

-- In this phase, we’ll be adding some top-level settings for the application, so that the user can make some display choices that the app will use by default.
+Phase 3: Adding security and access controls to the application.

+Phase 4: Integrating with a live API

 ### **Phase 1 Requirements**